AGPCNP Online Degrees & Post-Grad Certificates for Nurses Seeking to Provide Primary Care for patients from Adolescence to End-of-Life

 Job opportunities are abundant for AGPCNPs because of their ability to work in a spectrum of clinical settings.
 It is common for AGPCNPs to care for patients in many settings such as primary care offices, specialty offices – like orthopedics, endocrine, cardiology – high school-based clinics, community health centers, and more!
 AGPCNPs collaborate with healthcare and social service professionals in numerous settings, such as high schools, workplaces, and community-based organizations.
 And, AGPCNPs tend to enjoy traditional work hours like those of a physician offices.

 Adult-Gerontology Primary Care Nurse Practitioner programs accept applications for entry beginning in early September and continuing on a semi-rolling basis until the cohort is filled.
 Semi-rolling means completed applications are reviewed in the order they are received.
 Please submit materials as early as possible!
-Entry to the program is in the following fall semester.
+The program only accepts students for a summer semester start.

-The University of Connecticut School of Nursing is ranked in the Top 30 Best Nursing Schools concerning the MS in Nursing by US News and World Report.
-To learn more about this ranking please visit https://www.usnews.com.
+The University of Connecticut School of Nursing is ranked in the Top 35 Best Nursing Schools concerning the MS in Nursing by US News and World Report.
+To learn more about this ranking please visit usnews.com.

 Benefits of UConn's Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP) Online Program